IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 	the Controllers namespace. -> done

-16. All request to /Home shall be handled by the HomeController in the AdditionalControllers namespace, if a match cannot be found there, prevent the routing system from looking in other namespaces.
+16. All request to /Home shall be handled by the HomeController in the AdditionalControllers namespace, if a match cannot be found there, prevent the routing system from looking in other namespaces. -> done